 We are jointly supported by the College of Information Studies (iSchool) and the University of Maryland Institute for Advanced Computer Studies (UMIACS).
-Our faculty come from a variety of departments across campus including computer science, education, psychology, journalism, and the humanities.
+Our faculty come from a variety of departments across campus including computer science, education, psychology, engineering, and the humanities.
 We are brought together by a core focus on understanding how to design technologies to support positive impact in the world.

-Associate Director of Research, Catherine Plaisant
+Catherine Plaisant, Associate Director of Research

-Assistant Director of Expansion, Evan Golub
+Evan Golub, Assistant Director of Technology

 2015-2016, June Ahn

 2011-2014, Jennifer Golbeck